History of Maui: Kapu society

-Kamehameha I (Hawaiian pronunciation: [kəmehəˈmɛhə]; ca. 1758 – May 8, 1819), also known as Kamehameha the Great, conquered the Hawaiian Islands and formally established the Kingdom of Hawaii in 1810.
-By developing alliances with the major Pacific colonial powers, Kamehameha preserved Hawaii's independence under his rule.
-Kamehameha is remembered for many reasons and one is the Kanawai Mamalahoe, the "Law of the Splintered Paddle", which protects human rights of non-combatants in times of battle.
-Kamehameha's full Hawaiian name is Kalani Paiʻea Wohi o Kaleikini Kealiʻikui Kamehameha o ʻIolani i Kaiwikapu kaui Ka Liholiho Kūnuiākea.

 Early European encounters

 Castaways

 Oral tradition indicates that castaways, most likely Spanish, shipwrecked on the islands sometime between 1521 and 1530.
 Versions of this story are found on Hawaiʻi, Kauaʻi, and Maui.
 In the Maui version several white men and a woman were shipwrecked during the reign of King Kakaalaneo at Kiwi near Waihee.
 The captain's Hawaiian name was Kukanaloa.
 The men married, had families, and became ancestors of some of the chiefs.

 Spanish ships sailed between Asia and Mexico or South America regularly.
 Analysis of documents purporting to record a 'discovery' of Hawaii by Manuel Gaetan in 1555 show that whatever islands he noted in his log were too far east to have been any of Hawaii's main islands.

 Captain Cook

 On November 26, 1778, Captain James Cook became the first European explorer to see Maui.
 Cook never set foot on the island because he was unable to find a suitable landing.
 The first European to visit Maui was the French admiral Jean-François de Galaup, comte de La Pérouse, who landed on the shores of what is now known as La Perouse Bay on May 29, 1786.